 Fly Control Products

 Flies are a problem in virtually every part of the country.
-Some locations only have problems at certain times of the year, but I live in an area where warm year-'round temperatures mean they torment my horse for all 12 months.
-I always have a couple of bottles of a good fly spray on hand, as well as Swat brand fly repellant ointment since my horse is prone to cuts and bug bites.
+Some locations only have problems at certain times of the year, while others experience it year-round.
+Have a couple of bottles of a good fly spray on hand, as well as Swat brand fly repellant ointment.

-My area goes through rainy seasons that make the horses prone to thrush and dry spells where a hoof moisturizer is a necessity.
-I keep remedies for both dry and thrushy feet on hand at all times.
+Rainy seasons make horses prone to thrush and dry spells where a hoof moisturizer is a necessity.
+Keep remedies for both dry and thrushy feet on hand at all times.

 Horses are prone to cuts, scrapes, and other minor injuries that don't need veterinary attention but that do need some help.
 I find that first aid preparations in powder form work best because they dry up any blood.
 If you want to be completely prepared for emergencies, keep an animal first aid kit around the barn.